-1. You should definitely us cake flour for best results.
-Cake flour weighs about 4 oz per cup and all-purpose flour weighs about 5, so if you use 3 cups of all-purpose flour you’ll be using closer to 15 oz of flour than 12.
+1. You should definitely use cake flour for best results.
+Cake flour weighs about 4 oz per cup and all-purpose flour weighs about 5, so if you use 3 cups of all-purpose flour you'll be using closer to 15 oz of flour than 12.
 Don't swap flours unless you know what you are doing (and using a scale).

 2. McCormick Vanilla Butter & Nut (now called Cake Batter Flavor) extract is my new favorite yellow cake ingredient.
 Along with an interesting flavor that seems perfect for yellow cake, it has a bit of yellow food color mixed in.

 3. And finally, egg yolks add a bit of color, but more importantly they add a softer texture.
 Please don't be tempted to substitute whole eggs.